Written By:

-We tried out 15 different xylophones to determine the most suitable picks for both beginners and professionals.
+We researched 15 different xylophones to determine the most suitable picks for both beginners and professionals.
 A number of beginner musicians start with xylophones as their first musical instrument, and we looked for options that can last more than a few generations in their families.
-If you want instruments that will last a long time, check out our guide to the best music instruments.

 The Mr. Power Foldable Glockenspiel 30-Note Xylophone stood out among the rest, thanks to its durable high-quality construction and wide note range.
 We also assigned bonus points for being an extra-portable xylophone, which we think is best for professional musicians.
 Keep reading to know more about it and the rest of our picks below.